ScotGovAnalysis/poverty-publications/README.md

 # About

-This repository contains the code for the annual Scottish Government "Poverty an Income Inequality in Scotland" publication, the accompanying associated and supplementary tables, and the infographic child poverty update.
+This repository contains the code for the annual Scottish Government "Poverty an Income Inequality in Scotland" report, the "Persistent POverty in Scotland" report, the accompanying associated and supplementary tables, and the infographic child poverty update.
+It produces the folder website/\_site which contains all files for a website, including downloadable spreadsheets, to be hosted on data.gov.scot/poverty.

 # Workflow

 ### New data arrives

-Run **Data prep** scripts and make sure 02_clean...data.R and 03_maketidydatasets.R scripts return no errors.
+Run all **Data prep** scripts (see below) and make sure 02_clean...data.R and 03_maketidydatasets.R scripts return no errors.
 Tidy datasets are now available to produce reports and spreadsheets.

 ### Create spreadsheets

 Run 05_run_maketables.R to create all spreadsheets.

-### Create charts
+### Create website

-* Run ... to create charts for report.
-* Run ... to create charts for child poverty update
+* Run R/08_create_website.R
+* Look at website: website/\_site/index.html
+* Check and update all commentary in:

+  * website/index.Rmd
+  * website/\_poverty_chapters/...
+  * website/cpupdate.Rmd
+  * website/download.Rmd
+  * website/about.Rmd
+  * website/persistent.Rmd
+  * website/\_persistent_chapters/...

+* Run R/08_create_website.R again and repeat until happy

-### Create doc reports for briefing and download purposes
+### Create doc reports for briefing and download purposes - to do

 * Run ... to create main report docx .
-* Run ... to create Child poverty update docx (ensure template has correct publication date).

-### Create website

 # Scripts